What does LEAF do?

 LEAF litigates and educates.
 Our focus is to act whenever the substantive equality rights guaranteed under Canada’s Charter of Rights and Freedoms need to be protected or strengthened to bring about real change in women’s lives.

 LEAF offers education programs to explain and discuss the equality rights of women and girls under the law.
 Our branches are actively involved in education activities.
 Find out if there is a LEAF Branch near you and become an active member of LEAF.
-LEAF’s National Speakers Bureau also provides a dynamic education opportunity to communities.
-It links lawyers and other experts on women’s rights with organizations (schools, women’s groups, workplaces, etc.) for informal or formal presentations.
-See members of LEAF’s Speaker’s Bureau by clicking here.

 How does LEAF fund its cases?

 LEAF must fund cases from its own operating funds, which are provided for by its general fundraising efforts and by an annual grant from the LEAF Foundation.
 Cases can cost over $100,000.
 LEAF asks legal counsel to donate their services, or work pro bono as this is known, in order to reduce costs.
-Once, LEAF’s cases were eligible for limited funding under the Court Challenges Program, a federal government program which did underwrite some expenses of litigation.
-It did provide about $35,000 per case in order to give Canadians access to the justice system when equality issues were at the forefront of a case.
+Previously, LEAF’s cases were eligible for limited funding under the Court Challenges Program, a federal government program which did underwrite some expenses of litigation.
+It provided about $35,000 per case in order to give Canadians access to the justice system when equality issues were at the forefront of a case.
 The Court Challenges Program stopped accepting applications for funding effective September 25, 2006.
 This has created a need for LEAF to fundraise even harder to ensure we can challenge what is occurring in Canada’s courts.

 Donors can support LEAF cases and LEAF’s law reform and public education activities by contributing to its general fundraising programs.
+You can find out how you can get involved here.

 I would like to make a donation to LEAF, how do I do it?